apache/druid/docs/ingestion/kafka-share-group-ingestion.md

 ## Limitations (current release)

-- Single-threaded ingestion per task.
-Two-thread architecture with background `RENEW` is a Phase 2 enhancement.
+- Single-threaded ingestion per task; a future enhancement may add a background `RENEW` thread to extend the broker lock for long-running batches.
 - No supervisor integration; tasks are submitted manually via the Overlord API.
 A `KafkaShareGroupSupervisor` is planned for Phase 2.
 - No deduplication cache (at-least-once).
 - Delivery order within a partition is not guaranteed.